Book your tours

 2) Be Safe

-Stay away from the waves, watching at a safe distance means you can get all the enjoyment, with all the family, without the danger.
+Stay away from the waves.
+Watching at a safe distance means you can get all the enjoyment, with all the family, without the danger.
 Personally I think admiring the view from a cosy watering hole tops being battered and soaked by spray!
 Make sure not to go alone, and that someone knows where you are.
-Don’t be tempted to go into the sea, this time of year especially, with no lifeguards around people get caught off guard.
+Don’t be tempted to go into the sea, this time of year especially.
+With no lifeguards around people can get caught off guard very quickly.
 Respect the force and changeability of nature.

 Storm watching tips in Cornwall